Our knowledge of orthopaedics. Your best health.

 • Lower risk of infection and blood clots

-Also, because the bone, cartilage, and ligaments in the healthy parts of the knee are preserved, many patients report that a unicompartmental knee replacement feels more natural than a total knee replacement.
-A unicompartmental knee may also bend better.
+Also, because the bone, cartilage, and ligaments in the healthy parts of the knee are preserved, many patients report that a unicompartmental knee replacement feels more natural than a total knee replacement and may result in better range of motion.

 illustrations of total knee replacement and unicompartmental knee replacement